MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltpreparetoreuseecp.md

 The <b>FltPrepareToReuseEcp</b> allows reuse of an ECP used in a previous create request.
 This prevents having to initialize a new ECP with the same information.

-The target of an ECP uses <a href="..\fltkernel\nf-fltkernel-fltacknowledgeecp.md">FltAcknowledgeEcp</a> to mark the ECP as acknowledged.
+The target of an ECP uses <a href="https://msdn.microsoft.com/library/windows/hardware/ff541661">FltAcknowledgeEcp</a> to mark the ECP as acknowledged.
 This indicates that the ECP was discovered and processed.
 To reuse a previously acknowledged ECP, such as in processing a reparse, a driver can use <b>FltPrepareToReuseEcp</b> to clear the acknowledged state from the ECP before sending it in another create request.

 ## -see-also

-<a href="..\fltkernel\nf-fltkernel-fltgetecplistfromcallbackdata.md">FltGetEcpListFromCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltisecpacknowledged.md">FltIsEcpAcknowledged</a>

-<a href="..\fltkernel\nf-fltkernel-fltremoveextracreateparameter.md">FltRemoveExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltsetecplistintocallbackdata.md">FltSetEcpListIntoCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltinsertextracreateparameter.md">FltlInsertExtraCreateParameter</a>